 - Fire Emblem has Light as one of three magic types; it's strong against Dark magic and weak against Anima (and its three sub-types by association) magic.
 While it is the weakest of the three types in regards to raw power (with the exception of the Fire Emblem Jugdral games, where it is stronger than Anima and on the same level as Dark), Light tomes weigh the lightest, which allows for priests and other mages to hit twice from the get-go.
 Many priests and promoted clerics (both start out only wielding Light magic or healing) also tend to have better skill growths compared to mages and shamans/dark mages, so Light magic garners plenty of critical hits.
 (Lucius from Blazing Sword is especially good in these regards).
 In Fire Emblem: The Sacred Stones, Light magic is also super-effective against the monsters that the heroes must fight - even more so when wielded by a Bishop, thanks to the class's skill Slayer.

 - Golden Sun has a sword whose special attack consists of striking the enemy with rays of light (complete with Lens Flare).

 - Cindel in Jay's Journey, though her skills overlap with Holy Hand Grenade.

 - In the Kingdom Hearts series, it's common for the main heroes (Sora, Roxas, Xion, King Mickey, Aqua, and Ven) to have a tendency towards Light based attacks as their signature moves.
-The three exceptions are Casting a Shadow and Playing with Fire instead.
+The three exceptions are Casting a Shadow (Riku, Terra) and Playing with Fire (Axel/Lea) instead.

 - In League of Legends, Lux (who actually says this trope) and Leona both use light - Leona uses sunlight specifically, while Lux uses light in general.
 Both have an emphasis on protecting their allies and hindering enemies, although they do it in different ways.